Licursi-dev/parisii-beatles-web-app/PROJECT_EXPLANATION.md

 Application Architecture

+index.html – Application Shell

+Purpose

+How It Works

+1. The browser loads index.html.
+2. styles.css is loaded.
+3. The page header and navigation bar are displayed.
+4. app.js loads as a JavaScript module.
+5. Accessibility preferences are applied.
+6. Navigation controls are connected.
+7. The Home page is loaded into the game container.

+Page Structure

+* Header containing the application title
+* Accessibility controls
+* Navigation menu
+* Main game container

+Navigation System

+* Home
+* Seat Selector
+* Bingo
+* Quiz
+* Battleships
+* Settings

+Each navigation button contains a data-game attribute which is used by router.js to determine which module should be displayed.

+Main Content Area

+The game-container element acts as the application's display area.
+Individual modules are dynamically rendered into this container by the router.

+Accessibility Support

+The page includes:

+* Semantic HTML elements
+* aria-label attributes
+* aria-pressed state tracking
+* Responsive viewport settings

+Why This Is Useful

+The index.html file provides the foundation for the entire application.
+It creates a consistent layout while allowing JavaScript modules to load content dynamically, supporting the single-page application architecture used throughout the project.

+css/styles.css – Global Styling System

+The styles.css file controls the visual design of the Parisii Beatles Web App.
+It provides the main layout, colour system, responsive behaviour, accessibility styling and game-specific interface design.

+Purpose

+The file acts as the central styling system for the entire application.
+It keeps the visual design consistent across the Home page, Settings page, Seat Selector, Bingo Caller and Battleships game.

+Core Design System

+The stylesheet uses CSS custom properties to define the main design values.

+These include:

+* Background colour
+* Surface colour
+* Text colour
+* Muted text colour
+* Border colour
+* Accent colours
+* Border radius
+* Shadow styles
+* Maximum content width
+* Font sizing

+Using shared variables helps keep the interface consistent and makes future design changes easier.

+Theme Support

+The stylesheet supports multiple appearance modes:

+* Light theme
+* Dark theme
+* High-contrast mode
+* Larger text mode

+These modes are controlled by CSS classes added to the body element:

+* theme-dark
+* contrast-high
+* font-large

+These classes are applied by the JavaScript preferences system.

+Accessibility Styling

+The stylesheet includes accessibility-focused styling for:

+* Focus states
+* Keyboard navigation
+* Button hover states
+* aria-pressed active states
+* Larger text scaling
+* High-contrast borders
+* Reduced motion support

+The reduced motion section allows animations and transitions to be disabled if a low-motion class is applied.

+Layout System

+The file defines the main layout for:

+* Header
+* Navigation bar
+* Main game container
+* Shared panels
+* Cards
+* Forms
+* Buttons

+The layout uses flexible spacing, maximum widths and wrapping behaviour to help the app work across different screen sizes.

+Header and Navigation

+The header contains the application title and accessibility controls.

+The navigation bar uses flexible wrapping so buttons can move onto new lines on smaller screens.

+This helps keep navigation usable on desktop, tablet and mobile layouts.

+Shared Components

+Several reusable UI styles are defined for use across the application.

+These include:

+* Panels
+* Cards
+* Buttons
+* Primary buttons
+* Form fields
+* Select menus
+* Text inputs
+* Warning messages
+* Muted text

+This avoids repeating the same styling rules across each game module.

+Home Page Styling

+The Home page uses a responsive card grid.

+Each activity is displayed inside a card, allowing the homepage to act as a clear dashboard for the application.

+Settings Page Styling

+The Settings page uses grouped blocks and grid layouts to organise appearance and game settings.

+This makes the controls easier to read and keeps related options grouped together.

+Seat Selector Styling

+The Seat Selector section includes styles for:

+* Seat controls
+* Mode controls
+* Name input fields
+* Warning messages
+* Random quote display
+* Seat grid
+* Claimed and available seats

+The seat grid uses responsive columns so the layout adapts to the available screen width.

+Bingo Styling

+The Bingo section includes the largest amount of specialised styling.

+It controls:

+* Bingo top bar
+* Ball selectors
+* Action buttons
+* Main bingo stage
+* Large current ball
+* Called balls history
+* Countdown overlay
+* Finish overlay
+* Bingo letter animation
+* Confetti-style finish effect
+* B/I/N/G/O colour groups

+The styling helps make the Bingo Caller feel more interactive and visually engaging.

+Battleships Styling

+The Battleships section includes custom layout and visual rules for:

+* Game board layout
+* Board wrappers
+* Grid cells
+* Hit and miss markers
+* Revealed ships
+* Team input panels
+* Scoreboard
+* Fleet status displays
+* Torpedo animation
+* Yellow submarine animation
+* Win effects
+* Cheat sheet panel

+These styles support the custom image-based Battleships game interface.

+Responsive Design

+The stylesheet includes responsive rules for smaller screens.

+Examples include:

+* Smaller bingo ball sizing on mobile screens
+* Flexible navigation wrapping
+* Responsive card grids
+* Mobile-friendly watermark scaling
+* Board sizing using max-width values

+This helps the application remain usable across different screen sizes.

+Branding

+The stylesheet includes a small fixed licursi.dev watermark.

+This acts as a portfolio-style signature without interfering with the main content.

+Why This Is Useful

+This file provides the visual foundation for the whole project.
+It keeps the application consistent, accessible and responsive while supporting the different requirements of each game module.

+The stylesheet demonstrates:

+* CSS custom properties
+* Theme switching
+* Responsive layout design
+* Reusable component styling
+* Accessibility-aware focus states
+* Animation effects
+* Game-specific interface design
+* Clear visual organisation

+By keeping the styling in one main file, the project has a single source of truth for its visual design.

 app.js – Application Entry Point

 The app.js file acts as the central controller for the application.
 It is responsible for initialising the website when the page loads.